inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 1248)[```none
-An occultation hae disturbed,
-like grave o rocks, it mocks again incensing nervousness uncurbed frae thinning o my oxygen.
-The frictionless misrule hae took like creature grown tae size obscene wi mouth closing on my outlook, a horror seen by what's nae seen.
+The frictionless picturing took tae creature grown tae size obscene wi mouth closing on my outlook, a horror seen by what's nae seen.
+This occultation hae disturbed, like grave o rocks, it mocks again incensing nervousness uncurbed frae thinning o my oxygen.
-A dark displaces frae the bounds, an sun is tunnelled in vision.
+Some dark displaces frae the bounds, an sun is tunnelled in vision.
 Has it consumed all that surrounds or excised me wi precision?